apache/gobblin/_nav_pages/developer.md

 # Source Code

-You can find our source code on [github](https://github.com/linkedin/gobblin/).
+You can find our source code on [github](https://github.com/linkedin/gobblin/) and [fork it](https://github.com/linkedin/gobblin#fork-destination-box).

 To check it out, you can run

 {% highlight bash %}
 git clone git@github.com:linkedin/gobblin.git
 {% endhighlight %}

 # Javadocs